Maharishi Parāśara

 .
 Not only was it necessary for extreme focus on recital, rich hosts would select a trusted rites-admin only if they believed the ritual maker didn't want any of the material gains — an assurance that all the blessings would come directly to the host (without any cut).
 In a way, rites were the marketplace between humans and their deities where a Naad Yogi

 acted like a catalytic intermediary.
 Humans invested their allegiance, time and money while deities provisioned things they wanted in return.
 No one knew if the marketplace actually worked, but it was a matter of belief, and it worked for those who believed.
-In addition to apparent divine exchange, the arrangement funded the ‘knowledge ecosystem’.
+In addition to apparent divine exchange, the arrangement funded the ecosystem.
 At the same time, rituals normally followed with charity to the poor.
 This reinforced the status of the powerful hosts.
 To the world, it appeared as if Naad Yogies

 endorsed their hosts; giving legitimacy to their endeavours.
 Generational cycles of this model led to a highly federated power structure.
 Every rich house had the rights to bear arms to protect their wealth with a direct line of command to the king.